algogz/questions/q/dop/aws-devop-pro-part2.md

 analysis.
 - C. Use a CloudWatch Rule ScheduleExpression to periodically analyze IAM credential logs.
 Push the deltas for events into an ELK stack and perform ad-hoc analysis there.
-- D. CloudWatch Events Rules which trigger based on all AWS API calls, submitting all events to an AWS Kinesis Stre a m for arbitrary down stream analysis.
+- D. CloudWatch Events Rules which trigger based on all AWS API calls, submitting all events to an AWS Kinesis Stream for arbitrary down stream analysis.

 <details><summary>Answer:</summary><p> D